Mexican wines to know

 • The list of white wines is short if they even exist.
 Chardonnay is your most typical white wine.

-• There’s plenty of red wines to choose from.
+• There are plenty of red wines to choose from.

 • The prices are usually equivalent to US prices.